 Applicants over the age of 25 (with the exception of those who turn 25 before 1 July this year) must either submit:

 If you go to school, are older than 25 years and the schooling is not part of the introductory program or labor market measures, you must meet the income requirements.

-If you do not meet the requirement for self-sufficiency, nor are you in one of the groups that are granted an exemption, you should wait to apply for a permanent residence permit and apply for a renewal of your temporary residence permit instead.
+If you neither meet the requirement for self-sufficiency, nor are in one of the groups that are granted an exemption, you should wait to apply for a permanent residence permit and apply for a renewal of your temporary residence permit instead.